-7. Don’t let academics come before relationship.
+7. Don’t let academics come before relationships.

 1. I would take better care of myself.

-2. I would stress much less about WHEN a child “got” it with reading, or math.
+2. I would stress much less about WHEN a child “got” it with reading or math.

 3. I would focus less on making sure the rules were being obeyed, and more on building the relationship that would make them WANT to obey those rules!